 Why Is It Always a White Guy?

 The socialization of males in American society (which varies considerably based on one’s race and class) relies in no small measure upon the encouragement of men to achieve self-definition, independence, strength, and a sense of purpose through violence.
 Military service represents the paragon of this ideal, however, the dynamic is similarly prevalent in sports and fitness activities.
-All of these fields participate to some extent in the cult of violence that confers social honor and status upon men that can establish dominant status over weaker men and women, particularly those who are members of defined racial/ethnic groups.
+All of these interlocking fields of male endeavor participate to some extent in the social reproduction of what is essentially a socially sanctioned cult of violence; one that confers honor and status upon men that can establish dominant status over weaker men and women as well as those who are members of defined racial/ethnic groups.
 Real men bring the pain.
 Women are pain.

 Sociologists have gone to considerable lengths to study issues like domestic violence and gang violence.
 But very little work looks at violence specifically in connection with white men as a social group.
 In his book “Angry White Men,” Michael Kimmel, a sociologist at Stony Brook University in New York, takes up the issue of American anger within the context of male entitlement (what he calls “aggrieved entitlement” and criminologist Mike King calls “aggrieved whiteness – the notion that white Americans have become oppressed victims of politically correct multiculturalism).